-Figure 24-Current and non-current members of 'Biological assets [axis]' Source: The IFRS Taxonomy Illustrated
+Figure 25-Current and non-current members of 'Biological assets [axis]'

-How can I tag a cross-reference in an annual report?
+How can I tag a cross-reference to another part of an annual report?

-189 Preparers can tag a cross-reference to another part of an annual report using one of a number of text elements within the IFRS Taxonomy.
+203 Preparers can tag a cross-reference to another part of an annual report using one of a number of text elements within the IFRS Taxonomy.
 For example, paragraph 52 of IFRS 16 Leases states that: